 AI MarketingCommunity GrowthSMMAMarketing RolesAgentic AI

 Community managers, social media managers, and marketing BDRs aren't going away.
 They're becoming something more powerful.
-Here's what that evolution actually looks like in practice.
+Here's what that evolution looks like in practice.

 FLXR Team·May 5, 2026·8 min read